The Habit Loop Explained: Cue, Routine, Reward

 Why do I relapse into old habits under stress?▾

 Stress narrows your attention and hands control back to the basal ganglia, which runs your most automated loops.
-The old synaptic wiring is still there, waiting for its cue.
+The old synaptic wiring is still there waiting for its cue.
+Planning for relapse scenarios in advance is more effective than relying on willpower in the moment.

 Ready to stop making excuses?